You Must Seek Compensation After a Florida Car Accident

 It is essential that you contact a Florida personal injury attorney after a car accident, even for minor injuries.
 One visit to the emergency room can result in thousands of dollars of unexpected medical expenses.
 This applies even if you believe your injuries are not severe, since many spinal and traumatic brain injuries may not develop until a few days or even weeks after the accident.

 Personal injury cases and Florida insurance laws are complex, and there is a lot of information that everyday citizens should not be expected to know.
 However, the law is here to ensure that you get the compensation you deserve after an accident.
-At Dolman Law Group, we are here to fight for every penny you deserve.
+At Sibley Dolman Gipe Accident Injury Lawyers, PA, we are here to fight for every penny you deserve.
 We are your premier personal injury attorneys in the greater Tampa Bay area.
 Contact us today for a free, no-risk consultation about your car accident.